e11bio/volara/docs/source/tutorial.rst

   )
   global_mws.run_blockwise(multiprocessing=False)

-The only artifact generated by this step is a lookup table that maps fragment ids to segment ids.
+The only artifact generated by this step is a lookup table that maps fragment IDs to segment IDs.
-If you want to be efficient you could load the lookup table into your favorite visualization tool and use it to color your fragments for visualization.
+If you want to be efficient, you could load the lookup table into your favorite visualization tool and use it to color your fragments for visualization.
 This would be useful for exploring parameters such as different biases to see how they affect your segmentation.

-Once you're happy with your segmentation though, it is useful to relabel your fragments and generate a new segmentation array.
-Lets do that now:
+Once you're happy with your segmentation, it is useful to relabel your fragments and generate a new segmentation array.
+Let's do that now:

 .. jupyter-execute::